 Homeowners with a high loan-to-value or who are underwater and owe more on their mortgage than their home is worth will have a new refinance option in October 2017.
 While the details are preliminary, Fannie Mae's High Loan-to-Value Refinance Option and Freddie Mac's Enhanced Relief Refinance are set to replace the existing Home Affordable Refinance Program (HARP) when it ends next year.
-More than 3.4 million homeowners have refinanced with HARP since the program was introduced, according to the Federal Housing Finance Agency, which says another 300,000 homeowners are eligible for HARP now.
+Almost 3.5 million homeowners have refinanced with HARP since the program was introduced, according to the Federal Housing Finance Agency, which says another 40,000 homeowners remain eligible for HARP.

 "We wanted to make sure that when HARP expires there would be a program in place to help people who have less than five percent equity and can't qualify for a standard refinance," says Alan Hitchcock, director of product development for Freddie Mac in Washington, D.C.

-According to CoreLogic , a global provider of property data, approximately 3.6 million households were underwater on their mortgages in the second quarter of 2016, which represents 7.1 percent of all homes with a mortgage.
-In addition, another 965,000 homeowners (1.9 percent of all homes with a mortgage) have less than five percent in home equity, which typically prevents them from qualifying for a refinance.
+According to CoreLogic , a global provider of property data, approximately 2.2 million households were underwater on their mortgages in the second quarter of 2018, which represents 4.3 percent of all homes with a mortgage.
+In addition, many tens or even hundreds of thousands of borrowers will have less than five percent in home equity, which typically prevents them from qualifying for a refinance.

 "While it's not clear that the universe of people who will take advantage of this program is that large, the principal is that allowing people to refinance can keep them in their homes and prevent a foreclosure," A.W.
 Pickel, president of the Midwestern division of AmCap Mortgage in Kansas City, Mo.
 "It can help in some markets where people haven't experienced the property appreciation of other markets, so they are still at a high loan-to-value and have a mortgage with a higher interest rate."